A day full of family, friends, football, and that meal(s) we’ve been waiting on ALL year!

 1. MAKE A BET

 Accountability is half the battle when trying to stay on track.
 Pick a friend or family member to make a bet with.
 Bet that friend/family that you are going to indulge less this year.
 Make a measure of success to assess how well you do (ex.
-Less than 3 alcoholic drinks = success VS. More than 3 indulgences = failure).
+Less than 3 alcoholic drinks, 1 slice of pie instead of 3…you get the idea).
 Bet this person something substantial…let’s call it $100 and stand by your word.
 I’m sure you won’t have an issue finding someone to take this bet (there is no risk for them).

 2. DRINK WATER